r06942072/pro_React/Readme.md

 ## Learning React Note
 Features:
 - React component:
+  - Thinking about repetitive chunk on website, and pack is a a block.
-  - modularize code, no giant js appear anymore.
+  - modularize the codes, no giant js appear anymore.

 - JSX files:
   - Extended JS file, aim to produce React elements